 But here's the difference; This site is not here to sell anything to you.
 This site is independently funded by men who post things onto it just for the fun of doing so.
 No non-profit, no LLC.
 Just words and because of that when you put this website into such perspective serves those purposes well.
 You can keep your money very deep in your pockets during this click boys and girls as we do not want it.

-There are other sites which will attempt to get someone to break away from the net and to come to them physically in the really real world.
+There are other sites that will attempt to get someone to break away from the net and to come to them physically in the really-real world.
 But make little to no case in doing so.
-Just a website link, a boring content manager and immediately they throw the hand out saying “Give us money!” without any justification or sales pitch behind their motives.
-It’s as if the “information superhighway” (and yes this term is used sarcastically) is littered with hobos screaming at your car asking for change.
+Just a website link, a boring content manager and immediately they throw the hand out saying "Give us money!" without any justification or sales pitch behind their motives.
+It's as if the "information superhighway" (and yes this term is used sarcastically) is littered with hobos screaming at your car asking for change.

 These sites will often dismiss their badly written and designed site by simply stating that they don't need a quality website.
 They got social networking to do all of the heavy lifting for them.
 Word of mouth and social networking is great but you have to think of those mediums are like a flock of birds, they're fly around quickly and get you attention because they're up in the clouds.
 But without a place to really call "home" which should be your website then they'll fly away as quickly as they came.
 Offering free stuff is a poor grab for attention.
 You'll get interest until the free stuff is gone and then they'll fly away probably crapping on everything as they do so.